ng-Classic/ng-classic/devtools/README.md

 yarn run devtools:devserver
 ```

-## Publish Angular ClassicDevTools
+## Publish Angular Classic DevTools

-To publish Angular ClassicDevTools to Firefox or Chrome stores:
+To publish Angular Classic DevTools to Firefox or Chrome stores:

 1. Update the version of the corresponding manifest file.
-Currently, Angular ClassicDevTools uses different versioning compared to the rest of the packages within the monorepo.
+Currently, Angular Classic DevTools uses different versioning compared to the rest of the packages within the monorepo.
   * `manifest.chrome.json` for Chrome
   * `manifest.firefox.json` for Firefox
 1. Build the extension:
   * `yarn devtools:build:chrome` for Chrome
   * `yarn devtools:build:firefox` for Firefox
-1. Find the extension production assets in `dist/bin/devtools/projects/shell-browser/src/prodapp` relative to the root of the Angular Classicmonorepo
+1. Find the extension production assets in `dist/bin/devtools/projects/shell-browser/src/prodapp` relative to the root of the Angular Classic monorepo
 1. Zip the files in the directory
 1. Upload them to the corresponding store